Skip to Content

 kitchen with white cabinets linoleum flooring countertop and stove

-To protect your marble from any damage, steer clear of rough steel wool and abrasive pads.
+To protect your stone from damage, steer clear of rough steel wool and abrasive pads.
 They can scrape off its smooth finish in an instant.
 So, go with a sponge or microfiber cloth instead – they are soft yet powerful enough to get the job done.

-So, take a few minutes to provide it with proper maintenance every now and again – after all, following the manufacturer’s directions will give you glamorous results.
+So, take a few minutes to provide it with proper maintenance now and again – after all, following the manufacturer’s directions will give you glamorous results.

-Choosing the Right Cleaning Tools and Materials
+Choosing the Right Cleaning Tools and Materials for Marble

-modern kitchen with countertops backsplash cabinets
+stylish kitchen with countertops backsplash cabinets

 Keep in mind that when you use any type of cleaning product, make sure to go by the manufacturer’s directions.
 Before applying it over the entire countertop, do a spot test on a small area to guarantee it won’t have any unwanted results.

-Make sure to always pick the right scrubbers and substances to keep your marble looking as fresh as ever; never worry about their stunning beauty or toughness being compromised.
+Always pick the right scrubbers and substances to keep your marble looking as fresh as ever; never worry about their stunning beauty or toughness being compromised.

-Everyday Maintenance Tips for Marble
+Everyday Marble Care and Maintenance Tips

-modern kitchen with marble backsplash and countertop
+attractive kitchen with marble backsplash and countertop

 Related Interior Design Posts You May Like: